 Electric vehicles are powered by batteries and require a charging point to recharge them.
 An EV charging point pumps electricity into the batteries as quickly as possible while monitoring them to avoid any potential damage during the process.

 Charging time depends on the size of the battery and the speed of the charging point.
 A typical electric car, such as a Nissan LEAF 30kWh, would take four hours to charge from empty with a 7kW home charging point.

 Yes.
-Having an EV charging point installed in your home is the best method to charge your electric vehicle as you can charge it overnight, making it far more practical as well as cost effective.
+Having an EV charge point installed in your home is the best method to charge your electric vehicle as you can charge it overnight, making it far more practical as well as cost effective.

 Always remember to use a reputable installer.

 How is an electric car charger installed?

 Depending on your power supply and where you park your vehicle, an installer will be able to determine the best location for your EV charger point.

 Your installer will position and fix the charger by drilling and clipping the cable to the wall.
 Your electricity supply will be briefly turned off while the charger is connected to the main power supply.
 Final safety tests will be carried out and then the qualified installer will give you a full demonstration of how to operate your new charger point.